 Southend-on-Sea Borough Council has used insight from residents, local businesses and visitors to the seafront to design a scheme at City Beach that best meets their needs.

 The drainage scheme has been designed to complement and enhance the existing biodiversity and unique character of the seafront area.
 The existing trees within this area will be retained as they are already well-established.
-This area will be filled with formal and bushy shrub planting and coastal dry grass planting.
+The area will be planted with formal and bushy shrubs planting and coastal dry grasses planting.
 All plants will be dry and coastal tolerant as Southend is one of the driest areas in England.
 The planters will enhance the appearance of the seafront area.